zama-ai/tfhe-rs/tfhe/docs/fhe-computation/compute/parameters.md

 ```

 {% hint style="info" %}
-These default parameters may be updated with in future releases of **TFHE-rs**, which can lead to incompatibilities between versions.
+These default parameters may be updated with in future releases of **TFHE-rs**, potentially causing incompatibilities between versions.
 For production systems, it is therefore recommended to specify a fixed parameter set.
-Currently, the default parameters use blocks that contains 2 bits of message and 2 bits of carry - a tweaked uniform (TUniform) noise distribution, and have a $$2^{-128}$$ failure probability for the PBS.
 {% endhint %}

 You can override the default parameters with the `with_custom_parameters(block_parameters)` method of the `Config` object.
 For example, to use a Gaussian distribution instead of the TUniform one, you can modify your configuration as follows: